 - Serve Fresh.
 Enjoy this olive oil dip for bread right away while the ingredients are still well combined and at room temperature.

 - Add Oil.
 As you eat, you may find that you begin to run out of oil and are left with just olives and seasonings.
 No worries!
-Just stir in extra oil as needed to spruce it back up, and it will be good as new!
+Just stir in extra oil as needed to spruce it back up, and it will be as good as new!

 Clearly, given the name olive oil bread dip, this bread dipping oil is best enjoyed with all your favorite breads.
 From whole wheat pita to olive cheese bread, and even garlic caprese bread, you really can’t go wrong.
 I mean, YUM!